 Rouge came predominantly in shades of pink, from pastel pink to dark rose.
 Orange tints were considered good for women with a golden skin tone or those with a tan, once a tan became acceptable later in the decade.

 To start with, brands simply named their colours ‘Light’, ‘Medium’ or ‘Dark’.
 A darker rose colour was sometimes called ‘Brunette’, as it was considered to be the right shade for dark hair.
 Later on names started to become more adventurous.

 Rouge formulations included dry powder, liquid and paste, which came in little pots, tins, jars and compacts.

 In addition to being used on cheeks, rouge could also be put under eyes.
 It was believed this created a youthful glow, as well as cover up dark circles.
 Likewise, it was also applied under the eyebrow.

 The Start of the Suntan

-For much of the decade, having a tan was not fashionable – pale was in.
-Manual workers working outdoors would be tanned, so it was not the done thing for the middle and upper classes to have the ‘common face of labour’.
+For much of the decade, having a tan was not fashionable – in other words, pale was in.
+This was because manual labourers working outside would be tanned and it was not the done thing for the middle and upper classes to have the “common face of labour”.

 The rise of the tan started in about 1928.
-Magazine articles were suddenly devoted to the suntan, and new tanning products started to be seen on the market.
+Subsequently, magazine articles were suddenly devoted to the suntan and new tanning products started to be seen on the market.

 Coco Chanel is often credited with popularising a suntan among the wealthy.
-The story goes that after inadvertently burning during a trip to the French Riviera, her skin had turned a golden brown colour by the time she got home.
+The story goes that she inadvertently burnt during a trip to the French Riviera.
+However, by the time she had arrived home, her skin had turned a golden brown colour, thereby gaining the admiration of her followers.